🇬🇧 English 🇨🇳 Tiếng Việt

 Vairochana

 Vairochana Buddha7Vairochana (Sanskrit: वैरोचन, IAST: vairocana, literally “coming from or descended from the sun”) = a celestial buddha; as one of the five buddha families of Mahayana and Vajrayana Buddhism, Vairochana is at the centre – see Vairochana. is one of the five buddha families.
 Now let’s say I’m speaking to any Tom, Dick, or Harry, which is difficult.
-It’s not like there [are] are actually five buddhas sitting there somewhere.
+It’s not like there [are] actually five buddhas sitting there somewhere.
 Basically the five buddhas are the five elements, or the five objects of consciousness which are forms, [sounds, odors, tastes and tactile objects].
 [For example,] form is the object of eye consciousness.
 Sounds like music [Ed.: there is music playing in the background] [are the object of ear consciousness and] are usually Amitabha Buddha.
 Again, it changes.
 But generally, Vairochana Buddha is always form.
 So anything that is form, color, shape – like this building, these colors – all this is Vairochana.

 This is most beautifully explained in one sutra, which talks about the shape and size of Vairochana.
 This is how they explain [it].
 Vairochana Buddha is like this [DJKR sits straight].
 He is sitting here, and on his hands rests a begging bowl.
 On top of the begging bowl are 25 lotus flowers sitting on top of each other.
 And counting from the top, now this is something that I forgot, one of the flowers is one universe.
 And in this universe, there is a planet called fearless planet, and this is where we are.
 So there’s a lot of story going on like that8Ed.
 DJKR’s description of Vairochana Buddha corresponds to the one given by Dudjom Lingpa in the text “The Hidden Sacred Land of Pemako” (sbas gnas padma bkod).
 As Barbara Hazelton writes in Chapter 5 of “Hidden Lands in Himalayan Myth and History” (2020):